• Share this on:

 Tips:

 • Find out how to get a competitive advantage, based on factors such as quality, cost, technology or product characteristics.
 For ideas, study the annual Developer Skills Report.
-This includes the most popular programming languages and frameworks, and the kind of frameworks hiring managers want versus the frameworks developers know (so you can see where there is more demand than supply).
+It includes the most popular programming languages and frameworks, and the kind of frameworks hiring managers want versus the frameworks developers know (so you can see where there is more demand than supply).

-Although price is often not the most important selection criterion for software development services, it must be right and competitive.
-The price for these services is influenced by technological requirements, skill levels, project complexity, length of the contract and other requirements written in the Service Level Agreement (SLA).
+The price is influenced by technological requirements, skill levels, project complexity, length of the contract and other requirements written in the Service Level Agreement (SLA).
 Your offer should include the price, with your hourly rates and an honest estimation of the number of hours you expect to work on the project.

 You must also choose a price model for your product or service.
-There are three popular working models: Fixed-Price Contract, Time and Material Approach and Dedicated Team.
-The most common price model for software development is a Fixed-Price Contract: an all-inclusive offer, where clients are billed based on pre-defined (in the SLA) milestones.
+There are 4 popular working models: Fixed-Price, Time and Materials, Incentive Based and Shared Risk-Reward.
+The most common price model for software development is a fixed-price contract: an all-inclusive offer, where clients are billed based on pre-defined (in the SLA) milestones.

 Tips:

-• Study average prices in reports such as those by Cleveroad, DAXX, Qubit Labs, Yalantis and SourceSeek.
+• Study average prices in reports such as those by CleveroadQubit Labs, and IT Jobs Watch.
 You can also research the average salaries for various roles via platforms like Payscale.

 • Create the “ideal” client persona to help you tailor your offer.
 For example: “a software development company with fewer than 200 staff members, in the Munich area, specialised in ERP development/customisation using Microsoft Dynamics AX”.